-BOUNT EOUS BAY Timeframe Lead Partner 3.10 Promote Clew Bay's golf courses at Westport, Mulranny and Achill as part of the bounteous offering of the destination that provides exceptional opportunity to experience land, sea and sky while on the links.
-Short Term Golf course operators LTGs, FI Identify new opportunities to develop themed golf events that will assist in promoting the underlying themes of the Plan and will facilitate cross-promotion and cross-selling.
+BOU NTEOUS BAY Timeframe Lead Partner 4.10 Promote Clew Bay's golf courses at Westport, Mulranny and Achill as part of the bounteous offering of the destination that provides exceptional opportunity to experience land, sea and sky while on the links.
+Identify new opportunities to develop themed golf events that will assist in promoting the underlying themes of the Plan and will facilitate cross-promotion and cross-selling.
 An event that ties all the courses together will generate overnight stay, and can assist with strengthening the early shoulder season.
-3.11 Continue to develop the Achill Experience Aquarium and Visitor Centre as a key attraction on the island.
+Explore opportunities to tie golf with other hero experiences, such as a Dark Skies experience.
+Short Term Golf course operators LTGs 4.11 Continue to develop the Achill Experience Aquarium and Visitor Centre as a key attraction on the island.
 The attraction is important as an all-weather facility and interprets the marine biodiversity in a way that complements the emphasis on land-based ecosystems.
-Medium Term CFAA, MCC SWMDC, FI Move forward with phase 3 of the expansion, including improving accessibility to the building.
+Move forward with phase 3 of the expansion, including improving accessibility to the building.
 Continue to identify ways of upgrading the interpretation and expanding the interpretive theme to include the birdlife of Achill Island, traditional island sea-faring stories and enhancements to existing displays, through new displays and innovative use of technology.
 Ensure that future plans of this attraction and other proposed initiatives on the island align in a way that strengthens the overall approach to interpreting the island, and avoid duplication.
-Give further consideration to relocating the experience to an appropriate site in Keel.
-3.12 Identify innovative and spontaneous ways to engage visitors further through storytelling.
-The strength of the two key storytelling themes - our fearless queen and ribs of our land , alongside the many additional themes that can be highlighted relating to prehistoric sites, Saint Patrick, famous personalities down through the centuries, story writers today, and related areas can be presented in a variety of ways that will further animate the destination and profile its wealth of stories.
-Medium-Term FI, Local Guides & Storytellers MCC Develop pop-up story events in coffee shops or alternative venues. • Example: The Hamilton 7: A Monthly Night of Storytelling at the Staircase - Ontario.
+Medium Term MCC Achill Experience 4.12 Identify innovative and spontaneous ways to engage visitors further through storytelling.
+The strength of the two key story-telling themes - our fearless queen and ribs of our land, alongside the many additional themes that can be highlighted relating to prehistoric sites, Saint Patrick, famous personalities down through the centuries, story writers today, and related areas can be presented in a variety of ways that will further animate the destination and profile its wealth of stories. • Develop pop-up story events in coffee shops or alternative venues. • Example: The Hamilton 7: A Monthly Night of Storytelling at the Staircase - Ontario.
 The Hamilton 7 is a collective founded in 2016 who host a storytelling event once a month at a theatre.
 The event grew out of an experiment, when the organiser originally asked a number of the city's best professional storytellers to create an organic process of storytelling.
-The group of eight works together as writers, creators, performers and dramaturges.
-Offer bookable experiences to meet a local expert over coffee - this can be particularly well-suited to older visitors that have less ability to go for a guided walk, but would like the personalised approach that this type of experience offers.
-Develop a roving programme of storytelling and animation in local pubs.
+The group of eight works together as writers, creators, performers and dramaturges. • Offer bookable experiences to meet a local expert over coffee - this can be particularly well-suited to older visitors that have less ability to go for a guided walk, but would like the personalised approach that this type of experience offers. • Develop a roving programme of storytelling in local pubs.
+Medium- Term / Ongoing MCC, LEO LEs, LCs, Local Heritage Centres, VFI, HC, CBE, SWMDC, UnaG, POBAL